-2010 Department Goals Continue to find innovative ways to improve overall operations.
+2010 Department Goals

+Continue to find innovative ways to improve overall operations.

 Provide the best customer service possible.

-Leading to the second consecution and the second Institute video arraignment for prisoners.
+Institute video arraignment for prisoners.

 Implement a new case management system to include electronic filing.
 This system is offered through the Arkansas Administrative Office of the Courts.